Moruri/Moruri/README.md

  • 💬 Ask me about python.

  • 🚀 I am very passionate about giving back to the community and sharing the knowledge and experiences I have over time as a Data Scientist. <br/>
- I have given talks & sessions in the following events:
+  I have given talks & sessions in the following events:<br/>

    GDG Pwani <br/>
    GDG  Nyeri <br/>
    Google Developer Students Club  meetups <br/>